openvinotoolkit/model_server/docs/python_support/quickstart.md

 ```

 Above configuration file creates a graph with a single Python node that uses `PythonExecutorCalculator`, sets inputs and outputs and provides your Python code location in `handler_path`.

+`input_stream` and `output_stream` in the first two lines define graph inputs and outputs.
+The names to the **right** of `:` are names to be used in request and response.
+In this case:
+- **input**: "text"
+- **output**: "uppercase"

+You can also see `input_stream` and `output_stream` on the node level.
+Those refer to naming in the `execute` method code.
+Notice how in the previous step, in `execute` implementation, you name the output tensor - "uppercase".

+In that case the names of the streams both on the graph and on the node level are exactly the same, which means that a graph input is also a node input and a node output is also a graph output.

 The `input_side_packet` value is an internal field used by the model server to share resources between graph instances - do not change it.

 ### Step 4: Prepare Server Configuration File